-At any General Meeting each member company shall have one vote.
+At any AGM/General Meeting each member company shall have one vote.
 Whilst more than one representative of a member company may attend a meeting voting is restricted to one vote per member company.
-Associate Members may attend General Meetings but are not entitled to vote.
+Associate Members may attend any AGM/General Meetings but are not entitled to vote.

-Nominations for office holders must be received by the Executive Secretary on the appropriate forms on or before the due date notified.
+Nominations for office holders must be received by the secretariat on the appropriate forms on or before the due date notified.

-A member company may appoint a proxy (who must also be a member) to attend and vote on its behalf at an Annual General Meeting.
-Proxy nominations must be received in writing by the Executive Secretary 72 hours before the AGM.
+A member company may appoint a proxy (who must also be a member) to attend and vote on its behalf at an AGM/General meeting.
+Proxy nominations must be received in writing by the secretariat 72 hours prior to the meeting.

 If such a breach is found, the Panel shall determine the extent of the disciplinary action to be taken against the Member, which may include suspension or expulsion from membership in case of serious breach.
 Expulsion from the BGIA automatically means expulsion from the FSPA.

 A General Meeting shall be one to which all members are invited.
 21 days’ notice shall be given of an Annual General Meeting.
 All items discussed at meetings, Minutes and other papers circulated in connection with meetings are private and confidential and it is a condition of membership that these matters are not divulged to non-members.